 In May 2003, the Company entered into a two-year financial advisory services agreement.
 As part of the agreement between the Company and the financial consultant, the consultant received five-year warrants to purchase an aggregate of 35,000 shares of common stock at exercise prices ranging from \$2.85 to \$5.40 per share.
-As of March 25, 2008, none of such warrants had been exercised.
+On May 12, 2008, all such warrants expired unexercised.

 In September 2004, the Company entered into a securities purchase agreement with certain accredited investors for the sale of approximately \$8.5 million of common stock and warrants.
 Under this agreement, the Company issued five-year warrants for the purchase of 1,045,844 shares of common stock at an exercise price of \$5.00 per share.
 The Company may call for the mandatory exercise of such warrants if certain conditions are met.
 As part of this private placement, the Company sold to its placement agents, for \$100, five-year warrants to purchase an aggregate of 130,730 shares of common stock at an exercise price of \$5.00 per share.
-As of March 25, 2008, none of such warrants had been exercised.
+As of June 24, 2008, none of such warrants had been exercised.

 In October 2005, the Company entered into a securities purchase agreement with certain accredited investors for the sale of approximately \$5.34 million of common stock and warrants.
 Under this agreement, the Company issued five-year warrants for the purchase of 221,762 shares of common stock at an exercise price of \$6.50 per share to such investors and five-year warrants for the purchase of 55,436 shares of common stock at an exercise price of \$6.50 to the Company s placement agent.
-As of March 25, 2008, none of such warrants had been exercised.
+As offune 24, 2008, none of such warrants had been exercised.

-During the first quarter of fiscal year 2008, no warrants were issued and no warrants expired unexercised.
-As of March 25, 2008, warrants for the purchase of 1,485,165 shares were outstanding and exercisable.
-The weighted average exercise price of such warrants was \$5.25 per share.
+During the first half of fiscal year 2008, no warrants were issued, warrants for the purchase of an aggregate of 73,835 shares were exercised and warrants for the purchase of an aggregate of 35,000 shares were forfeited.
+As of June 24, 2008, warrants for the purchase of an aggregate of 1,453,772 shares of common stock were outstanding and exercisable.
+The weighted average exercise price of such warrants was \$5.29 per share.